All About Parliament

-- Lords debate is less time limited than the Commons and so there is an opportunity of more detailed discussion of many issues.
+- Lords debate is less time limited than the Commons.
+So there is an opportunity of more detailed discussion of many issues.
 Debate focuses on the merits of a proposal rather than on party political arguments.

 - Any member can put forward amendments to legislation.

-How has the Lords played a role in scrutiny?
+How has the House of Lords played a role in scrutiny?

 The House of Lords has played a role in scrutiny:-

-- It has often considered legislation more carefully than the Commons and the Lords has felt more confident since the removal of most of the hereditary peers.
-The Government has been defeated over 60 times in the Lords since 1999 and has often accepted many Lords amendments because of the prospect of defeat or because it has accepted the arguments.
+- It has often considered legislation more carefully than the Commons.
+The Lords has felt more confident since the removal of most of the hereditary peers.
+The Government has been defeated over 60 times in the Lords since 1999.
+It has often accepted many Lords amendments because of the prospect of defeat or because it has accepted the arguments.
 The Government often amends legislation as it goes through the Commons with little time for MPs to look at these but the House of Lords can.

 - A Delegated Powers and Regulatory Reform Committee looks at whether legislation gives powers to Ministers which cannot easily be scrutinised by Parliament in the future.